FlexMeasures/flexmeasures/documentation/api/introduction.rst

 FlexMeasures expects the locally unique string string to contain information in a certain structure.
 We distinguish type ``fm0`` and type ``fm1`` FlexMeasures entity addresses.

 The ``fm0`` scheme is the original scheme.
-It identifies connected assets, sensors and markets with a combined key of type and ID.
+It identifies connected assets, weather stations, markets and UDI events in different ways.

 Examples for the fm0 scheme: